Audace/audace.github.io/_posts/2019-03-15-Engineer-Motivations.md

   These engineers are fine as long as you can manage expectations and have the cashflow to keep them happy.

 The output for value-extracting engineers looks something like the graph below.
-They tend to continuously compound until they no longer can extract value from the company.
+They tend to continuously compound until they no longer can extract the value they seek from the company.
 This means the problems the company faces are no longer the problems they are interested in solving.
 Or the company is going through a rough patch and they no longer can keep the same compensation trajectory that is important to them.
 Nonetheless, these engineers are normally powerhouses for a year or two.
 You just have to be comfortable with churn.